In this lab you'll get familiar with creating new instances of type classes.

 you test for invalid inputs and raise an error on invalid inputs (that's why

-you need the input type to be an instance of Ord).
-Be careful
+you need the input type to be an instance of Ord

-not to use your factorial functions on large AbstractIntegers
+not to use your factorial functions on large AbstractInteger

 unless you're prepared to wait a long time, chew up a huge amount of memory